stevencorona/convertkit/README.md

 # Convertkit

-Rubygem for the excellent Converkit.
+Rubygem for the excellent [Convertkit](http://convertkit.com).
 Allows you to get forms, courses, and subscribe people to your mailing lists.

 *Only supports the v2 API*